Current Projects

 FPT School of Business & Technology (Vietnam)

-WDI is partnering with the FPT School of Business & Technology’s business school, FPT, on a new general management certificate program: the Advanced Mini-MBA program.
+WDI is partnering with the FPT School of Business & Technology’s business school, FPT, on a new general management certificate program: the Advanced MiniMBA program.
 The program is running in the fall of 2024 and combines online instruction with in-person training in Vietnam.
 Topics covered are competition, marketing, finance, strategy and leadership.

-NGO Leadership Program (Warsaw)
+NGO Leadership Program (Poland)

 WDI works with the Weiser Center for Europe & Eurasia (WCEE) at U-M to offer NGO Leadership workshops to non-profit leaders from across central and southeastern Europe.
 The workshops cover strategic planning, resource mobilization, resilience and digital security to help NGOs run more effectively and sustainably.
+The fall 2024 NGO Leadership workshop will be held in October in Warsaw.

-NGO Leadership Program (Kosice)
+NGO Leadership Program (Slovakia)

 Seminarium